hypered/forming/README.md

 returns a structured representation of some of its variables, together with unset variables, which thus can be required and given as needed.

-Computations can be used to describe payrolls, but also to implement business rules regarding e.g. the creation of contract (e.g. what VAT rate can be used, if a risk declaration is required, ...).
+Computations can be used to describe e.g. payrolls, but also to implement business rules regarding e.g. the creation of contracts (e.g. what VAT rate can be used, if a risk declaration is required, ...).

 # Features

 The CLIs produced with Forming:

-- Can represent simple computation (additions, if-then-else expressions)
+- Can represent simple computations (additions, if-then-else expressions)
 - Can represent forms by "computing" an object (i.e. a dict, or map)
 - User inputs can be given by `--set` arguments or as JSON with `--json`
 - Can list the rules involved in a computation